barbara-benitez/barbara-benitez.github.io/sql/hospital_diabietes_sql.md

   ### How are the number of days in the hospital distributed?

+The number of days spent in the hospital has a large impact on the operations of the hospital (bed usage, staff-to-patient ratios) and a large financial impact on the patients themselves.
+Ideally, the number of days in the hospital reflects the clinical attention that the patient needs.

+My administrator understands the need to balance patient care and hospital resources.
+We want to understand if the number of days in the hospital system are as expected and if those  with extended stays are justified.

 For this, I queried the database and imported the data into Excel to build a histogram of the number of patients per number of days in the hospital.
 <p align="center">
   <img src="daysinhospoverall.jpg?raw=true" alt="My Image">
 <span style="font-size: small; text-align: right;">
 </p>
+These data clearly showed that the majority (79.2%) of patients stayed in the hospital for fewer than seven days.
+The data were right-skewed, and the majority of patients had stays of three days  in the hospital.

+An additional query was performed to ascertain whether or not those patients having stays of 7 or more days were acutely.
+Surprisingly, this was not the case.
+Approximately, 1 in 5 patients was acute.
+I am suggesting that the administration require additional justification for extended stays when the patients are not acute.